rohan77ash/Chess-Analytics-Blunder-Detection-Opening-Analysis/README.md

   keeps setup simple).
 - The engine runs locally and sequentially -- for large histories, this could be parallelized across multiple engine processes.
+- Time-pressure sample sizes are small for a 16-game dataset -- more games would be needed for statistically confident conclusions.

 ## Tech stack